-Particularly at the 25 dBZ threshold, the spread among ensemble members in the singlemicrophysics forecast ensemble of NoMMP (Fig. 6g-i) is considerably less than that in the mixed-microphysics ensemble of CNTL (Fig. 6a-c), and also somewhat less than in CNTL LIN (Fig. 6d-f) which uses single Lin microphysics in the ensemble forecast but starting from the mixed-microphysics ensemble analyses, as suggested by the probability (also by direct examination of the spread fields, not shown).
-Both CNTL (Fig. 6a-c) and CNTL LIN (Fig. 6df) exhibit greater variation among ensemble members; the difference is most prominent in the trailing convective line.
-Almost all members of NoMMP agree on a wide area of precipitation in excess of 25 dBZ in the trailing convective line at 0400 and 0500 UTC (Fig. 6h, i), giving rise to high probability there.
-In CNTL (Fig. 6b, c) many members predict the precipitation in the trailing line, but there is much greater variation in the location and extent of that precipitation than in NoMMP.
-Variation among ensemble members in CNTL LIN (Error!
-Reference source not found.e, f) is greater than NoMMP, but far less than in CNTL.
-The greater coverage of light precipitation in members using the Lin scheme and the reduced variation among ensemble members as a result of the use of a single-microphysics ensemble result in a large region of very high probability of Z > 25 dBZ associated with the trailing line in NoMMP, particularly at 0400 and 0500 UTC (Fig. 6h, i).
-In general, use of a mixed-microphysics ensemble results in increased ensemble spread in a variety of model fields, particularly those closely related to precipitation processes, due to variation in hydrometeor type and distribution resulting from different treatment of microphysical processes.
-Increased spread alone does not necessarily improve the derived probabilistic forecast products, however, as we will consider later in this section through skill-score analyses.
-It does seem to help better account for model uncertainty with precipitation physics during the EnKF analysis.
+line, but there is much greater variation in the location and extent of that precipitation than in NoMMP.
+Variation among ensemble members in CNTL_LIN (Figs. 7e,f) is greater than in NoMMP, but far less than in CNTL.
+The greater coverage of light precipitation in members using the Lin scheme and the reduced variation among ensemble members as a result of the use of a single-microphysics ensemble result in a large region of very high probability of $Z > 25 \; \mathrm{dB}Z$ associated with the trailing line in NoMMP, particularly at 0400 and 0500 UTC (Figs. 6h,i).
+In general, the use of a mixed-microphysics ensemble results in increased ensemble spread in a variety of model fields, particularly those closely related to precipitation processes, because of variation in hydrometeor type and distribution resulting from the different treatment of microphysical processes.
+Increased spread alone does not necessarily improve the derived probabilistic forecast products, however, as we will consider later in this section through skill